MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-edge-server/deploy-edge-servers.md

 - Strat_SB_Hybrid
 ms.custom:
 ms.assetid: 63c7251c-080a-4175-99a6-f86d0266d6bc
-description: "Summary: Learn how to deploy Edge Servers into your Skype for Business Server 2015 environment."
+description: "Summary: Learn how to deploy Edge Servers into your Skype for Business Server environment."
 ---

-# Deploy Edge Servers in Skype for Business Server 2015
+# Deploy Edge Servers in Skype for Business Server

-**Summary:** Learn how to deploy Edge Servers into your Skype for Business Server 2015 environment.
+**Summary:** Learn how to deploy Edge Servers into your Skype for Business Server environment.

-The following sections contain steps that are meant to be followed after the Skype for Business Server 2015 [Plan for Edge Server deployments in Skype for Business Server 2015](../../plan-your-deployment/edge-server-deployments/edge-server-deployments.md) documentation has been reviewed.
+The following sections contain steps that are meant to be followed after the Skype for Business Server [Plan for Edge Server deployments in Skype for Business Server](../../plan-your-deployment/edge-server-deployments/edge-server-deployments.md) documentation has been reviewed.
 The deployment steps are as follows:

 - Network interfaces